Gardeners have been managing the healthy-pruned branches of Lilacs in a very efficient way, i.e., by using them to propagate the Lilacs themselves.

 4. Propagation via Seeds

-- Place the container where it gets adequate light, and ensure sufficient moisture in the soil.
+- Place the container where it gets adequate light and a warm surrounding to favor germination.

 Tips to Care for Recently Propagated Lilacs